quaderno/quaderno-woocommerce/readme.txt

 = 1.4.0 =
 * Refactoring code
 * Fix: issue in sending documents
-* Update descriptions
+* Improvement: Update descriptions

 = 1.3.2 =
 * Minor fixes to improve security

 = 1.3.1 =
-* Use wp_remote_request instead of curl
+* Improvement: Use wp_remote_request instead of curl

 = 1.3.0 =
-* Send credit notes for WooCommerce refunds
+* New: Send credit notes for WooCommerce refunds

 = 1.2.3 =
-* Fix unit price calculation
+* Fix: Unit price calculation

 = 1.2.0 =
-* Tag invoices from WooCommerce
+* New: Tag invoices from WooCommerce

 = 1.1.1 =
-* Fix typo and test on Wordpress 4.3
+* Fix: Typo and test on Wordpress 4.3

 = 1.1.0 =
-* Integration with WooCommerce Currency Switcher
+* New: Integration with WooCommerce Currency Switcher

 = 1.0.1 =
-* Show generic tax name when no taxes apply
+* New: Show generic tax name when no taxes apply

 = 1.0.0 =
 * First version